johnjbarton/git-tx/readme.txt

   cd /fun/b
   git pull --other /fun/a a

+How git-tx works:

+git-tx-clone --name <proj> --prefix <local_prefix> <other path>
+   creates a new branch on this tree called tx-pull-<proj>
+   creates a new branch on other tree called tx-pull-<proj> copies the <other path> directory from the 'other' tree to this <local_prefix>
+       in thistree.
+   records the source and target commits in this tree ./.git-tx/<proj>/

+git-tx-push <proj>
+   computes the diff between the current feature branch and tx-pull-<proj>, within
+     the transplanted subdirectory
+   creates a new branch on other tree called tx-<proj>-<feature> starting at
+      tx-pull-<proj>
+   applies the patch to this new branch dev is takes over to test, merge, and commit

 Note:
   The transplant tree must have no outstanding changes (commit or stash them).
   Always use git tx-pull before git tx-push if the other tree has moved forward.